 In the 1850 census, Isaac's wife was Elizabeth.
 In a biographical county history written about the Clithero family, it identified the parents of Jemima Rush Clithero as Isaac and Elizabeth.
 The history was published in 1910, so the information was not a primary source.

 Whether it was Elizabeth, Ellen, or another woman, we are still left to wonder about her maiden name.
 Some have assumed she is the daughter of Joshua Brown.
 The only record of a marriage for Joshua was to the widow Sarah Balderston Ely.
 Both she and Joshua were past child-bearing years when they married.

-There are two possibilities for the family of Mrs. Isaac Rush.
-Neither can be confirmed and both are based on theory.
-The names are Pugh and Trembly.
+WHAT IS THIS CONNECTION?
+The names Pugh and Trembly appear often in connection with the Rush family.
 Isaac Pugh was named guardian of the boys in the 1823 court case.
 The Pugh name can be found in Chester County- East Nottingham Township census records.
 Three of the families were living next to the Gatchells.
 They also appear in East Nottingham Quaker records.
 In addition, there is an Abraham Pew in Fayette County in 1810, which is where Isaac Rush was living in that year.
 As for Trembly, Abraham Trembly was surety for Isaac in the guardianship case along with Peter Rush (probably Isaac's brother) and John Clithero (either the future husband or father-in-law of Jemima Rush).
 The Tremblys seem to appear wherever the Rushes appear in Pennsylvania.

 This is only supposition.
 If anyone can shed light on either of these two families, please email me.